rubemfsv/learn-music/README.md

-# Learn Tech App
+# Learn Music App

-Tech Duolingo is an easy way to learn new technologies.
+Tech Duolingo is an easy way to learn music theory.

+### What this project covers:

+* Dart
+* Flutter
+* Firebase
+* MobX